 In March 2020, the World Health Organization declared coronavirus COVID-19 a global pandemic.
 This contagious disease outbreak has continued to spread and the related adverse public health developments have adversely affected workforces, customers, economies, and financial markets globally.
 On March 27, 2020, the Coronavirus Aid, Relief, and Economic Security (CARES) Act was passed by Congress.
 Under the CARES Act, the County received \$181.2 million in Coronavirus Relief Funds in FY 2019-20.
 The County's governmental funds recognized \$135.3 million as intergovernmental revenue in FY 2019-20 and the remaining \$45.9 million being recognized in FY 2020-21.
 The funds were primarily used for qualifying Public Safety and Public Health purposes under the Coronavirus Relief Fund guidelines.
 The Airports fund was awarded a grant of \$49.9 million of which \$34.5 million was recognized as intergovernmental revenue relating to CARES ACT funding provided by the US Department of Transportation, Federal Aviation Administration in FY 2019-20 and the remaining \$14.4 being recognized in FY 2020-21.
 The funds were utilized as part of its bond defeasance in FY 2019-20 and payroll related costs in FY 2020-21.
 In FY 2020-21, the County received \$24.9 million in Coronavirus Relief Funds allocated by the State of California.
 All \$24.9 million was recognized as revenues, which the majority of the funds being expended on Public Safety and Public Health costs.
-Under the American Rescue Plan Act (ARPA), the County also received \$150.7 million in cloronavirus State and Local Fiscal Recovery Funds in FY 2020-21, with 100% of the funds being recognized as unearned revenues.
+Under the American Rescue Plan Act (ARPA), the County received \$150.7 million in Coronavirus State and Local Fiscal Recovery Funds in FY 2020-21, with 100% of the funds being reported as unearned revenues.
+The County also received \$48.2 million related to the Emergency Rental Assistance program under ARPA, with \$30.6 million being recognized as intergovernmental revenue and the remaining \$17.6 million being reported as unearned revenues.
 At this time, the County cannot estimate the impact of COVID-19 on its future years' financial statements.
-However, the County does expect there will be a need for increased expenditures in public health activities, as well as other costs associated with the County's response to the emergency.
+However, the County does expect there wi